-If you live in a block of flats, a complex or an estate with communal areas and facilities, you’ll pay service charges.
+If you live in a block of flats or an estate with communal areas and facilities, you’ll pay service charges.
 This is when the cost of maintaining these facilities is split between the residents.
 Here are some examples of services that are commonly included in service charges:

 - Cutting of grass, hedges and trees